In order to apply for a Tier 4 visa you will need the documents listed below.

 The Home Office requires all students to have a minimum standard of English before they can study in the UK.
 The standard of English required depends on the level of the course you have applied for.

-Your CAS will demonstrate how your English has been assessed, and you must ensure that you supply these qualifications when you apply for your visa.
+Your CAS will state how your English has been assessed.
+This might be by reference to a qualification you have achieved or a IELTS certificate.
+You must ensure that you supply copies of any qualifications referenced on the CAS letter when you apply for your visa.

-If you are from a country which is recognised as majority English speaking, or you have completed a degree course which was taught and assessed in English in one of these countries, you may not need to provide evidence of English Language qualifications.
+If you are from a country which is recognised as majority English speaking, or you have completed a degree course which was taught and assessed in English in one of these countries and this is recorded on your CAS, you will not need to provide evidence of any additional English Language qualifications.

 Majority English-speaking countries are defined as: Antigua and Barbuda, Australia, The Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, and the USA.